irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_05-Identify_Malign_Information/Lesson_Plan-Identify_Malign_Information/Lesson_Plan-Identify_Malign_Information.md

 ##### Guidance for Assistant Instructors

 1. Assist with distributing materials and setting up exercises.
-2. Provide guidance and support to students during practical exercises.
+2. Provide guidance and support to students during practical exercises, including technical assistance with verification tools.
 3. Monitor student progress and provide feedback.

 ---